dkpro/dkpro-tc/README.md

 # dkpro-tc

 DKPro TC is a UIMA-based text classification framework built on top of DKPro Core and DKPro Lab.
-It is intended to alleviate supervised machine learning experiments with any kind of textual data.
+It is intended to facilitate supervised machine learning experiments with any kind of textual data.

 For more information, please visit the [DKPro TC Documentation](https://dkpro.github.io/dkpro-tc/documentation/).